Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

 \subsection{Formal Theory}

-The following theorem formalizes and generalizes the discussions in the previous subsection. \begin{theorem}[Necessary and sufficient condition] Suppose that Assumption \ref{assm} is satisfied for an $\alpha \in (1,2]$, then the t-statistic \eqref{eq:t_statistic} is asymptotically normal if and only if $\alpha=2$. \end{theorem}
+The following theorem formalizes and generalizes the discussion from the previous subsection. \begin{theorem}[Necessary and sufficient condition] If Assumption \ref{assm} is satisfied for an $\alpha \in (1,2]$, then the t-statistic \eqref{eq:t_statistic} is asymptotically normal if and only if $\alpha=2$. \end{theorem}